dan-gittik/sorting/README.md

 - When it starts, it calls ``on_start()``.
 - When it stops, it calls ``on_stop()``.
 - When it is active, it calls ``trace()`` for every opcode executed by specially compiled modules (if a whitelist was specified, only opcodes in the whitelist are traced).
-Several attributes are available to id: ``self.frame`` is the current frame; ``self.event`` is the current event; ``self.arg`` is the current argument; ``self.opcode`` is the current opcode; and ``self.opname`` is the current opcode name.
+Several attributes are available to it: ``self.frame`` is the current frame; ``self.event`` is the current event; ``self.arg`` is the current argument; ``self.opcode`` is the current opcode; and ``self.opname`` is the current opcode name.